11M

 A high-interest savings account (HISA) is a type of savings account that offers a higher interest rate than regular savings accounts.
 These accounts are designed to help your money grow faster over time.
 Banks and credit unions typically offer HISAs as a way to attract customers who want to save money while earning a better return on their deposits.
 The interest you earn is usually calculated daily and paid out monthly.

-For example, if you deposit $5,000 into a high-interest savings account with an interest rate of 5% (like the EQ Bank Notice Savings Account), you would earn $250 in interest over a year.
+For example, if you deposit $5,000 into a high-interest savings account with an interest rate of 5%, you would earn $250 in interest over a year.

 This significant difference shows how a higher interest rate can help your savings grow much faster.
 HISAs often come with fewer restrictions on withdrawals than other high-yield accounts, making them a flexible option for saving.
 These accounts are a smart choice for anyone looking to build their savings without taking on the risks associated with investments like stocks or bonds.